ddewaele/emberjs-crud-rest/README.md

 	});

-Once we have the store and the model defined, we can start interacting with our model.

-In the browser console, typ the following command to create a new record :
+Once we have the store and the model defined, we can already start interacting with our model.
+Note that we haven't defined any templates yet so we won't be able to see anything on the screen, but you can already get a feel of the API by going into the browser console, and typing the following command to create a new record :

 	newLocation = App.Location.createRecord({latitude:3.1232, longitude:5.321312, accuracy:6000});